 Remove mortar and place in a 2-inch by 4-inch cylinder in two layers, compressing the mortar into the cylinder using a flat-end stick or fingers.
 Lightly tap mold on opposite sides, level off and immediately cover molds and keep them damp until taken to the laboratory.

 After 48 hours' set, have the laboratory remove molds and place them in the fog room until tested in damp condition.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/29/2010